jho278/hangman-game/README.md

 # My Hangman project
 - This Hangman game is a simple word guessing game where players try to guess the hidden word by selecting one letter at a time.
 - The aim of the project is to demonstrate my ability to apply Python principles like creating classes and functions to create fun programs in a manner readability to other developers.
-- So far, I have learnt to add temporary print statements in for loops and if statements to check the outputs of the program.
+- So far, I learnt to add temporary print statements in the `for` loops and `if` statements to check the outputs of the program.
+I also deployed method chaining to ensure the user-defined input meets the conditions of the game before it is checked against the hidden word.

 ## Installation instructions
-- I am using Visual Studio Code with the Python 3.11.5 as the interpreter and Miniconda as my minimal package manager.
-I import additional packages to run the program.
+- I am using Visual Studio Code with the Python 3.11.5 as the interpreter and Miniconda as my package manager.
+I imported additional packages to run the Hangman program.
 They are:
     - Random

 ## Usage instructions
 Run this line of code below to initiate the Hangman project

-`cd hangman-game`: Make sure you change the directory to the hangman-game folder
+1. `cd hangman-game/`: Make sure you change the directory to the hangman-game folder
+2. Next create a list of words that will be randomly chosen as the hidden word by the program.
+3. Adjust the number of lives.
+By default, it is set to 5
-`python milestone_4.py`: In your terminal (using gitbas here), run the following code
+4. `python milestone_5.py`: In your terminal (I used git), run this code

-You will be prompted to guess the letter.
+5. You will be prompted to guess the letter.
 The program will respond based on your choice.

 ## File structure of the project
 - milestone_2.py: Draft program code
 - milestone_3.py: Refactoring the program code for readability
 - milestone_4.py: Class creation and error-checks with print statements
+- milestone_5.py: The complete script to be used to play the Hangman game
-- README.md: Provides project context
+- README.md: Provides project context and build up of the Hangman game

 ## License information
 MIT License